+One of my favorite free thing to do in Connecticut is to take an island walk.
 Off the shore of a small New England city sits a little island with a storied history that’s filled with the makings of a thrilling movie – pirates, buried treasure and even curses.

 Caution and planning are absolutely key when visiting the island.
 This isn’t something to do on a whim, but rather to research (when is low tide?) and prepare for.
-With a window of only about two hours where the tombolo is fully accessible, many a visitor has discovered just how strong the tidal currents get once the water begins to cover it as the tide comes in.
+With a window of only about two hours when the tombolo is fully accessible, many a visitor has discovered just how strong the tidal currents get once the water begins to cover it as the tide comes in.
 On one journey as a teenager, I thought flip-flops would work fine – until the straps snapped in the current.

 Still, the allure of the island is strong.
 On warm, blue-skied days, the island is surrounded with boats and people stream onto its shores.
 Sitting on the beach at Silver Sands, the island looms large and beckoning.
 Signs, warning of the tidal changes and current, are often ignored.

 Besides its pirating history, Charles Island is also said to be a cursed land that cannot be inhabited for long – and history seems to underline the point.
 In its earliest known history, it was inhabited as a summer home by the Paugusset Tribe of Native Americans.
 Somehow in the 17th century, the island, then called Poquahoag, along with the mainland that now forms Milford, became the property of European settlers.
 It was later renamed for onetime owner Charles Deal, who wanted to create a tobacco plantation there.
 That never came to fruition.
-Since then, it’s housed a private home, a resort, a monk’s retreat, a fish fertilizer company and now a bird sanctuary.
-In the 1960s there was even talk of creating a power plant there – but plans failed.
+Since then, it’s housed a private home, a resort, a religious retreat, a fish fertilizer company and now a bird sanctuary.
+In the 1960s there was even talk of creating a power plant there, but plans failed.

 The curses – and there are many – are said to come from the Paugussets who were angered when the Europeans took control of the island, as well as Kidd who swore no one but him could touch his treasure there.
 Other sailors are said to have brought more bad luck as well.